drcassar/glasspy/docs/source/index.rst

 ===============================

 GlassPy is a Python module for researchers working with `glass materials`_ and `glass-forming liquids`_.
-The module provides classes and functions to do usual tasks.
 Right now, GlassPy is focused on glass data and predictive models.
 GlassPy offers a convenient way to load data from the `SciGlass database`_ into a pandas DataFrame.
 GlassPy is also the home of GlassNet and ViscNet.
 GlassNet is a predictive model of many glass properties.
 ViscNet is a predictive model of viscosity.
 GlassPy is still under heavy development; changes to the API are not only probable but expected as development continues.

 .. _glass materials: https://en.wikipedia.org/wiki/Glass
 .. _glass-forming liquids: https://en.wikipedia.org/wiki/Viscous_liquid